PKUFlyingPig/Self-learning-Computer-Science/README.md

 | ------------------------------------------------------------ | -------- | -------------------------------------------------- | ------------------------------ |
 | [UCB CS61B: data structures and algorithms](https://sp18.datastructur.es) | Java     | [Completed](https://github.com/PKUFlyingPig/CS61B) | 🌟🌟🌟 (not hard, but code heavy) |

-In this course you will learn Java and use it to implement many data structures and algorithms, I highly recommend you taking the Spring 2018 version where you can use the Gradescope to self-grade your code, see the course website for more details !
+In this course you will learn Java and use it to implement many data structures and algorithms.
+I highly recommend you to take the Spring 2018 version where you can use the Gradescope to self-grade your code.
+See the course website for more details !

 Also, this course has some great labs and projects.
 In labs, you will implement the data structure by yourself.
 While in projects, you will use data structures to solve real problems.
 For example, in project 1 you will simulate the N-body problem.
 In project 2, you will implement a game in java.
 In project 3, you will implement a mini-GoogleMap.